Home

 yosuke <dot> tanigawa [at] alumni <dot> stanford <dot> edu

-- Social media accounts can be found on the left (for PC) or the “Follow” button on the top (for smartphone).
+- Social media accounts can be found on the left (for PC) or the “Follow” button at the top (for smartphone).